LogoLogo

 T4K provides a way to put a constraint on the pods it creates by itself and schedule those pods on a specific set of nodes in the cluster.
 T4K leverages the existing kubernetes scheduling mechanisms to schedule its pods.

-There are three fields to put scheduling constraints on pods of T4K, they are:
+There are three fields to put scheduling constraints on control-plane pods of T4K, they are:

 Application Scope